GallopWind/FreecellGame/Readme.md

 # FreeCell AI

 Freecell is a very classic solitaire game.
-Since 2000, people have began to find a efficient solver for it.
+Since 2000, people have began to find an efficient solver for it.

 This is my built with pygame.